-Check-inYou can pick up your start numbers and race packet on Saturday at the registration desk.
-Check out the schedule for the exact opening times of the registration desk.
+Check-inYou can pick up your start numbers and race packet at the registration desk on Saturday, from two hours before the start.

 Race numbers and timingYour race packet contains a swimming cap, bib number, bike plate and (if rented) yellow MyLaps timing chip.

 - During the swim leg you must wear the swimming cap

 - Attach the bike plate to the steer with the ty-raps and return it after the race

 - You wear the bib number on the back during the bike leg and on the front during the run.
 You only get one bib number, so please use an elastic band.

 - You wear the timing chip around your ankle, using the included neoprene band.
 Wear the chip during the whole race, and return it after finishing.
 You will find a container in the finish area.